mnerella19/codepipeline-s3-game-main/README.md

-# Continuous Deployment using AWS Code Pipeline and S3
+## Continuous Deployment using AWS Code Pipeline and S3

-This repo contains the code files used in this [YouTube video](https://youtu.be/biYVW1TMYAU).

-## TL;DR
+# TL;DR
-Code for a game is hosted in GitHub.
-We create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made.
+I hosted the code for my game on GitHub.
+To streamline the deployment process, I created an S3 bucket for static website hosting and set up a continuous deployment pipeline using AWS CodePipeline.
+This pipeline automatically deploys any changes to the code whenever updates are made.

-## The Game
+# The Game
-A simple memory matching game.
-The user clicks two cards (images of memes) to try to match them.
-If there's a match, the cards disappear from the board.
-If there's no match, the cards are flipped back to their blank side so the user can try again.
+I created a simple memory matching game.
+The user clicks on two cards (each displaying meme images) in an attempt to match them.
+If the cards match, they disappear from the board; if not, they are flipped back over so the player can try again.

-The game consists of HTML, CSS and JavaScript.
+The game is built with HTML, CSS, and JavaScript.

-Ideas for additional features:
-- A scoring mechanism
-- A timer
-- Add additional cards
-- Multi-player capabilities so you can compare scores
+Here are a few ideas for additional features I’m considering:

+-> Adding a scoring system
+-> Implementing a timer
+-> Expanding the game with more cards
-## The Deployment Environment
+-> Introducing multi-player functionality to compare scores -> The Deployment Environment
-The code will be deployed and hosted in S3.
+-> I decided to deploy and host the code on S3, using it for static website hosting.

-## The Deployment Pipeline
+# The Deployment Pipeline
-The pipeline is created using AWS Code Pipeline.
-The pipeline pulls the code from GitHub, and deploys it to S3 whenever a change is detected in the code.
+I set up a continuous deployment pipeline with AWS CodePipeline.
+The pipeline pulls the latest code from my GitHub repository and automatically deploys it to S3 whenever there are changes.

-## Cost
+# Cost
-All services used are eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
-However, charges will incur at some point so it's recommended that you shut down resources after completing this tutorial.
+All of the AWS services I used are eligible for the AWS Free Tier.
+However, charges may apply after a certain usage threshold.
+I recommend shutting down resources when the tutorial is complete to avoid unnecessary charges.